 In this Part —

-“land” includes any estate or interest in land.
+land includes any estate or interest in land.

 39. Vesting of land

 (1) On the repeal of the Geraldton Mid-West Development Authority Act 1988 by section 8(3) all land that immediately before that repeal was vested in the Geraldton Mid-West Development Authority passes to and becomes vested in the Mid West Development Commission.